 2. Vitamin C

-Vitamin C is also crucial for developing collagen in the body, a protein that makes up skin, muscles, and bones.
+Vitamin C is also crucial for supporting the proper production of collagen in the body, a protein that makes up skin, muscles, and bones.
 In the eye, collagen is a key component of the sclera and the cornea, which make up the outer coating of the eyeball, protecting it from injury.

 There are many excellent sources of vitamin C, including citrus fruits, peppers, and green vegetables.